BRAIN-Lab-AI/Enhancing-Targeted-False-Positive-Synthesis-via-Detector-guided-Adversarial-Diffusion-Attacker/README.md

 This project presents an Enhanced DADA Framework, extending the original: **Detector-Guided Adversarial Diffusion Attacker (DADA)**, with additional contributions such as: Region-adaptive perturbation α, Enhanced BG-De training stability and Better FP synthesis quality

-The goal is to generate high-value negative samples—synthetic background images that intentionally look like polyps—to reduce clinical false positives and improve detector robustness.
+The goal is to generate high-value negative samples, synthetic background images that intentionally look like polyps, to reduce clinical false positives and improve detector robustness.

 ## Problem Statement